11 Top-Rated Tourist Attractions in Rapid City, South Dakota

 3 Chapel in the Hills

-Chapel in the Hills is a replica of a famous 12th C Borgund Stave Church in Norway.
-This unique looking building features intricate woodcarving, Norse dragonheads, Christian symbols, and pegged construction.
-The building of this church was the idea of Rev Conrad Thompson, who had seen such churches in Norway.
+Chapel in the Hills is a replica of a famous 12th-century Borgund Stave Church in Norway.
+This unique looking building features intricate wood carving, Norse dragonheads, Christian symbols, and pegged construction.
+The building of this church was propelled by Rev. Harry R. Gregerson, who was inspired by the Norwegian heritage of the region.
 The chapel, dedicated in 1969, was used as the location of the Lutheran Vespers radio hour until 1975, when the program moved locations.
-It was then taken over by a non-profit corporation who currently operates the chapel.
+It was then taken over by a non-profit corporation that currently operates the chapel.

 4 Journey Museum

 The exhibits at the Journey Museum begin with the history of the formation of the Black Hills more than 2.5 billion years ago.
-They then go on to showcase prehistoric finds in the area, with displays of dinosaur bones and marine reptiles, and eventually traces the cultural history of the Great Plains.
+They then continue to showcase prehistoric finds in the area, with displays of dinosaur bones and marine reptiles, and finally trace the cultural history of the Great Plains.

-The museum is divided into individual sections.
-The Archeological Research Center has ancient artifacts including ancient pottery.
+The museum is divided into individual sections: The Archeological Research Center has ancient artifacts, including ancient pottery.
 The culture of the Sioux Indians is featured in the Sioux Indian Museum.
-The Minnilusa Pioneer Museum Collection presents the people and events, from the fur trade to present day.
+The Minnilusa Pioneer Museum Collection presents people and events, from the fur trade to present day.

 5 Bear Country USA

 Bear Country USA is located south of Rapid City.
 It is a drive-through wildlife park.
-The landscape of meadows and pines allows visitors to see North American Black Bear, wolves, mountain lions, elk, buffalo, deer, bighorn and Dall sheep, and Rocky Mountain goats.
+The landscape of meadows and pines allows visitors to see North American black bear, wolves, mountain lions, elk, buffalo, deer, bighorn and Dall sheep, and Rocky Mountain goats.
 They are particularly well known for their large collection of black bears.
+The facility offers special events and other seasonal things to do, including Critter Camps and the annual CubFest.
+Motorcyclists are also encouraged to visit, as the park provides complimentary courtesy cars or open-air buses to tour the grounds.

 7 Museum of Geology

 The Museum of Geology in Rapid City is a teaching and research facility with a large collection of vertebrate fossils and minerals.
-The collections feature mammalian fossils, marine and non-marine Jurassic and Cretaceous reptiles and mammals, and Black Hills pegmatite minerals.
+As part of the South Dakota School of Mines and Technology, the collections feature mammalian fossils, marine and non-marine Jurassic and Cretaceous reptiles and mammals, and Black Hills pegmatite minerals.
+Open to the public with free admission, the museum caters to all ages with compelling exhibits, guided tours, and a Kids' Zone complete with hands-on experiences.

 8 Black Hills Caverns

-The Black Hills Caverns offer a look at unique cave formations, including logomites, stalagmites, helictites, purple amethyst, boxwork, and popcorn crystal.
-Visitors can take a one hour, 3/4 of a mile long tour.
-Historically the caves were used by the Lakota Indians and also by gold prospectors.
+Open May through September, the Black Hills Caverns offer a look at unique cave formations, including logomites, stalagmites, helictites, purple amethyst, boxwork, and popcorn crystal.
+Visitors can take a one-hour, .75-mile-long tour, or a more moderate half-hour "Crystal Tour," and they can also spend time mining for gemstones.
+Historically, the caves were used by the Lakota Indians and also by gold prospectors.
+A visit to the property's extensive gift shop allows patrons to take home rare rocks, special crystals, and other souvenirs.

 9 South Dakota Air and Space Museum

 The South Dakota Air and Space Museum is located outside the Main Gate of Ellsworth Air Force Base.
-Highlights include a Honda stealth bomber, Gen. Dwight Eisenhower's Mitchell B-25 bomber, and other fighter, cargo, and utility aircraft.
+Aviation exhibits and galleries can be found within the museum and on the grounds outside.
+Highlights include a Honda stealth bomber; Gen. Dwight Eisenhower's Mitchell B-25 bomber; and other fighter, cargo, and utility aircraft.
+The Aviation Hall of Fame memorializes some of the most influential aviators and engineers to come from South Dakota.
+The museum is open to the public with free admission.

 Where to Stay in Rapid City for Sightseeing